DiegoRomario/xUnit.Snippets/README.md

 # xUnit.Snippets
-Nice snippets to help us test using the xUnit framework
+Nice snippets to help us develop tests using the xUnit framework